jenkinsci/postbuildscript-plugin/README.md

 ## Contributing

 The plugin was created in 2011 by Gregory Boissinot.
-It was adopted by Daniel Heid in Oktober 2017.
+It was adopted by Daniel Heid in October 2017.
 Feel free to contribute as you like by forking the repository and creating pull requests.

 ### Reporting issues